-A.3.2.1 Critical parameter selection
+A.3.2.2 Critical parameter selection

-All electrical parameters that are critical to the application should be identified and recharacterised over the entire target temperature range of the application.
-Possible interdependence of datasheet parameters, for example, logic voltage dependence on supply voltage, should be considered in deciding which parameters to include.
+All electrical parameters that are critical to the application are identified and re-characterised over the entire target temperature range of the application.
+Possible interdependence of datasheet parameters, for example logic voltage dependence on supply voltage, is considered in deciding which parameters to include.

-A.3.2.2 Sample size determination
+A.3.2.3 Sample size determination

-Sample sizes for parameter re-characterisation should be sufficiently large to provide reasonable assurance that normal variations in the re-characterised parameters will not cause the parameters to be outside their re-characterised limits.
-The sample size should be determined for each instance of parameter re-characterisation.
+Sample sizes for parameter re-characterisation are to be sufficiently large to provide reasonable assurance that normal variations in the re-characterised parameters will not cause the parameters to be outside their re-characterised limits.
+The sample size is determined for each instance of parameter re-characterisation.
 To effectively assess device manufacturing variability, multiple date codes need to be considered, with the recognition that this may be application and usage rate dependent.
 Factors to be considered may include: